AdmiralCurtiss/ToVPatcher/README.md

   The following files need to be patched:
   - EBOOT.BIN
-  - string.svo
-  - scenario.dat
   - btl.svo
+  - chara.svo
   - chat.svo
+  - effect.svo
+  - menu.svo
+  - scenario.dat
+  - string.svo
   - UI.svo
-  - effect.svo
-  - chara.svo

   Optionally you can also patch:
   - PARAM.SFO (Translates the game's name in the XMB.)